Top 6 payment gateway providers for UK businesses in 2026

 Here’s what you get with Airwallex:

 Higher conversions.
-Accept over 160 payment methods across 180+ countries, so international customers always find their preferred way to pay.
+Accept over 160 payment methods across 180+ countries, so customers always find their preferred way to pay.

 Lower FX costs.
 Settle sales in the same currency you collect them.
 Avoid forced conversions and keep more of every transaction.